luismiguelcasadodiaz/inception/learnings/Docker_learnings.md

         max-file: "3"   # Keep the 5 most recent log files
 ```

-To know where log file is saved we can use this command
+To know where the log file is saved, we can use this command

 ```bash
 docker inspect --format='{{.LogPath}}' inception-dbserver-1